-This sauce has been used to marinate meats and vegetables for generations as a way to preserve them over months.
-The small amount of capsaicin in the paprika helped make that possible.
-Of course with modern refrigeration that’s less important, but the great taste of adobo makes it a favorite sauce in the kitchen.
+This sauce has been used to marinate meats and vegetables for generations, as a way to preserve them over months.
+The small amount of capsaicin in the paprika helps make that possible – it acts as a preserving agent.
+Of course with modern refrigeration that’s much less important, but the great taste of adobo still makes it a favorite sauce in the kitchen.

 Where can I buy chipotle peppers in adobo sauce?

 You can typically find it in the international foods section of your local supermarket.
 It’s also available via many online retailers.
 If you want a specific brand, it may be best to purchase online.